hwayne/learntla-v2/docs/beginner/invariants.rst

 Invariants
 =============

-In the last section, we wrote a simple specification for finding duplicates in a sequence.
+In the last chapter, we wrote a simple specification for finding duplicates in a sequence.
 How do we know it's working, though?
-Here's another spec for finding duplicates, that also runs without error:
+Here's another spec for finding duplicates that also runs without error:

 ::